Ramben0909/ShopVista/README.md

 # ShopVista
-This is a ecommerce website for our ipm college project
+This is an E-Commerce website for our ipm college project